Learn More !

 The Clutter-Confusion-Error Trap: Unpacking the Triple Threat of the Legacy System.

 Our user research revealed that the legacy interface and content actively work against users.
-We identified four key problems and propose the following solutions to create meaningful design impact:
+We identified 4 key problems and propose the following solutions to create meaningful design impact:

 Our user research revealed that the legacy interface and content actively work against users.
-We identified four key problems and propose the following solutions to create meaningful design impact:
+We identified 4 key problems and propose the following solutions to create meaningful design impact:

 Problems